 St White's has a wide range of resources and interventions running from EYFS through to KS2.
 We look carefully at the children's needs, both academic and pastoral.
 We aim to enable the children to access the curriculum regardless of SEND.
 This can be through human as well as physical resources.
 Information is reviewed systematically, and support is allocated where there is the greatest need.

-Small group, or individual targeted intervention programmes are delivered to pupils to improve skills in a variety of areas.
+Small group, or individual targeted intervention programmes are delivered to children to improve skills in a variety of areas.
 The outcomes of these interventions are regularly and critically monitored to ensure that significant progress is achieved.
 Interventions include: Dancing Bears, Apples and Pears, Precision Teaching strategies, Plus 1 and Power of 2, IGCC (In Gloucestershire Every Child Counts).

 We deliver speech and language programmes to support the Speech and Language Service.
-Additional resources used through the school include: visual timetables, word mats and maths mats, and interactive white boards in every classroom.